bwagner78/bwagner78.github.io/_posts/2022-09-07-What is Your First Thought of God as Your Father.md

 > Let then this be the first thought that we have of the Father, that he is full of eternal love to us.
 Let our hearts and thoughts be filled with his love to us, even though many discouragements may lie in our way.

-If this sounds foreign to you, or even contradictory of what you know of God's holiness and justice, **[please pick up Owen and read more](https://banneroftruth.org/us/store/christian-living/communion-with-god/)**.
-Chapters 2 and 3 lay the foundation for why this wonderful news is not only true, but transformative.
+If this sounds foreign to you or contradictory to what you know of God's holiness and justice, **[please pick up Owen and read more](https://banneroftruth.org/us/store/christian-living/communion-with-god/)**.
+Chapters 2 and 3 lay the foundation for why this wonderful news is not only true but transformative.

 How frequently and how urgently we need the promise of the gospel to shape the way we think of our Heavenly Father!